Diagnosis of Joint Arthritis

 For patients in the Las Vegas area struggling with severe joint arthritis affecting the digits, hands, and wrists, Dr. Engineer and the team at Engineered Aesthetics Plastic Surgery may be able to offer highly effective and lasting surgical solutions.
 At your comprehensive consultation, Dr. Engineer will take the time to understand your situation and needs, and using the full weight of his training and experience, his priority is to create the best, safest, and most appropriate surgical plan for you.

 Dr. Engineer is deeply committed to his patients, and you can expect to be welcomed as family from the moment you arrive at Engineered Aesthetics Plastic Surgery.
-From your consultation, through your procedure and recovery, and beyond, it is our goal to be a supportive and knowledgeable partner in treating your joint arthritis.
+From your consultation, through your procedure and recovery, and beyond, it is our goal to be a supportive and knowledgeable team in treating your joint arthritis.
 Join us at Engineered Aesthetics Plastic Surgery and feel the difference.